Rochester, Victoria: History

 The area around the Campaspe River was known as Yalooka, which for thousands of years was home to the Pinpandoor, the local tribe of Aboriginal Australians.

 Rochester (via Rowechester) was named after Dr John Pearson Rowe, who had a hotel here before the township was gazetted in 1855.

 The Post Office opened on 11 May 1863 and the town was reached by the railway line from Bendigo (connecting it to Melbourne) in 1864.

 The Rochester Magistrates' Court closed on 1 January 1990.

 The town was the birthplace in 1904 of Australian racing and endurance cyclist, Sir Hubert Opperman, affectionately known as Oppy.
 There is a museum dedicated to Oppy in Moore street, and a statue of him winning the 24-hour Bol D'Or race in Paris in 1928.
-On his 90th birthday Oppy donated one of his trusty Malvern Star bicycles to the museum.
+On his 90th birthday, Oppy donated one of his Malvern Star bicycles to the museum.

 The town today

 Agriculture plays an important part in the economy of Rochester.
 Primary agriculture includes dairy, tomatoes, cattle and sheep.
 There are also some grain and seed farms.
-The Murray Goulburn (dairy processing) factory was a large employer, unfortunately it closed late 2017.
+The Murray Goulburn (dairy processing) factory was a large employer, but it closed in late 2017.
 There are also several other smaller industries.

 It has a co-educational public Primary and Secondary College with 470 pupils in 2004.

 Spare time in Rochester often revolves around sport, with tennis, cricket, basketball, Australian rules football, netball, lawn bowls, cycling and swimming all well supported.
 The town has an Australian Rules football team competing in the Goulburn Valley Football League known as the Tigers, who won the GVFL premiership in 2012.

 Golfers play at the Campaspe Golf Club on the Northern Highway, or at the course of the Rochester Golf Club on Black Culvert Road.

 The town has its own railway station.

 Notable residents

 Rochester was the birthplace of Sir Hubert Opperman, an acclaimed endurance cyclist and politician.

 Rochester is also the birthplace of Mick Harvey, influential musician of The Birthday Party and Nick Cave and the Bad Seeds.

+The town has a few murals of Bluey, an Australian Cattle Dog who was said to be the world’s oldest dog.